roberts-sandbox/test-israt2/_posts/2012-11-11-ployglot-programming.md

   <p> If all you've is a hammer, everything looks like a nail.</p>
 </div>

 This is became one of my favorite quote ever since I found.
 I am hard core C++ programmer thoughout my career.
-People admits my expertise in C++ and Windows Platform knowledge.
+People admit my expertise in C++ and Windows Platform knowledge.
 I started everything with C, then C++, then Visual C++ etc. My knowledge was sufficient enough to carry out most of my assignments.

 Most of the old programmers are comfortable with their investment made in the close-to-hardware languages (mostly learned before Web era).
 As the software becomes complex expert in one language can't help you much to work out a complex problem.